IAC: A Framework for Enabling Patient Agency in the Use of AI-Enabled Healthcare: Introduction

-We expand work exploring the ethical concerns of AI in healthcare, patient perception of AI software, and the impact of trust and privacy in technology acceptance for healthcare by developing ACIPS, a framework to guide the introduction of AI-enabled technologies in healthcare settings.
-Our framework aims to standardize the practice of evaluating patient reception to AI integration within healthcare and establish the foundation for regulatory policies that will enforce the fair use of AI systems in accordance with existing healthcare standards such as Health Insurance Portability and Accountability Act of 1996 (HIPAA) in the United States and the UK's Data Protection Act 2018.
+We expand work exploring the ethical concerns of AI in healthcare, patient perception of AI tools, and the impact of trust and privacy in technology acceptance for healthcare by developing IAC, a framework to guide the introduction of AI-enabled technologies in healthcare settings and shift how patients leverage their agency to consent to the use of these tools in their healthcare.
+Our framework aims to standardize the practice of evaluating patient reception to AI integration within healthcare and establish the foundation for regulatory policies that will enforce the fair use of AI systems in accordance with existing healthcare standards such as the Health Insurance Portability and Accountability Act of 1996 (HIPAA) in the United States and the UK's Data Protection Act 2018.
+This paper follows a human-welfare or patient-centered approach as prescribed by \citet{chen2022acceptance, musbahi2021public, richardson2021patient, richardson2022framework, young2021patient} for the implementation of AI usage guidelines and ethical protocols, and develops a unique framework with a strong behavioral base.
+An important contribution of IAC is its focus on the socialization of standardized ethical procedures, which, to our knowledge, has not yet been explored in the literature.